 Update MHRA on your websites

-You should notify MHRA of any changes to your registration details using the PCL portal.
+If you are in NI and sell or supply medicinal products at a distance to the NI and EEA public online, you should notify the MHRA of any changes to your registration details using the PCL portal.

 You can use this register to check if a website is legally allowed to sell medicines to the public.

 To end your registration, submit a request using the PCL portal.
 Once you have been removed from the register you will not be allowed to sell any medicines online.